OpenEvalProject/evals/manuscripts/elife-11466/v4/manuscript.md

 In between, we found a broad zone of ‘ambiguous’ proteins, which actually represent a continuum.
 Some of them bound still very specifically to the export-form of CRM1 (according to the ‘minus RanGTP’-control); yet, the binding was weak.
 We assume that these proteins become only transiently CRM1 cargoes (e.g. in response to the addition or removal of a post-translational modification) or that they only transiently associate with bona fide CRM1-cargoes.
 On the other end of the ‘ambiguous’ category, there are proteins, which appear to be ‘CRM1 non-binders’.
 However, their low abundance in the starting extract precluded any reliable judgement of how strongly they were selected against in the ‘CRM1+RanGTP’-bound fraction.

-## Validation of identified CRM1 cargo candidates
+### Validation of identified CRM1 cargo candidates

 The data set contains most of the previously well-validated CRM1 cargoes, such as the nuclear import adapter snurportin, or the nuclear export adapters NMD3 (Ho et al., 2000) and PHAX (Kitao et al., 2008).
 The vast majority of hits (≥ 90%), however, were so far not linked to CRM1-mediated nuclear export.
 We therefore decided to verify a sample of candidates according to a common scheme.

-The first was the
+The first was the Xenopus translation termination factor eRF3a.
+Its GFP-fusion was exclusively cytoplasmic in transfected HeLa cells (Figure 4), which is consistent with its experimentally determined localisation in Xenopus oocytes (Supplementary file 1).
+A CRM1-block by 10 nM leptomycin B, however, caused the fusion to equilibrate between nucleus and cytoplasm, suggesting a significant nuclear entry rate and rapid CRM1-dependent retrieval in undisturbed cells.

 ![Figure 4.](https://cdn.elifesciences.org/articles/11466/elife-11466-fig4-v4.jpg)

-**Figure 4.:** Xenopus CRM1-cargo candidates and identification of NESs.HeLa cells were transfected to express GFP- or GFP-NLS-fused candidate proteins, then incubated with or without the CRM1 inhibitor leptomycin B (LMB), fixed, and analysed by confocal laser scanning microscopy (CLSM).
+**Figure 4.:** HeLa cells were transfected to express GFP- or GFP-NLS-fused candidate proteins, then incubated with or without the CRM1 inhibitor leptomycin B (LMB), fixed, and analysed by confocal laser scanning microscopy (CLSM).
 The co-transfected RFP-NLS-NES was detected in a separate channel as a control for the LMB-effect.
 Tested candidates: eukaryotic peptide chain release factor eRF3a (Q91855), subunit 1b of the ARP2/3 complex (Q6GNU1), Septin-2 (B7ZR20), Ap1-gamma subunit of the clathrin-associated adapter complex (Q6GPE1), the cAMP-dependent kinase type II-alpha regulatory subunit pRKAr2a (F7CZT8), and the regulator of nonsense transcripts UPF2 (Q498G1).
 UniProt entry names are given in parentheses.
-Figure also shows sequences of identified NESs, and their validations as transfected GFP-NLS-fusions with an LMB-sensitive cytoplasmic localisation.DOI: http://dx.doi.org/10.7554/eLife.11466.007
+Figure also shows sequences of identified NESs, and their validations as transfected GFP-NLS-fusions with an LMB-sensitive cytoplasmic localisation.

 We also transfected a fusion that included an SV40 nuclear localisation signal (GFP-NLS-eRF3a) to enforce a faster nuclear entry, which made the fusion indeed exclusively nuclear following Leptomycin B-treatment.
 In undisturbed cells, however, we observed a still nearly exclusively cytoplasmic localisation, suggesting that the eRF3a NES confers a considerably faster export from nuclei than nuclear import mediated by the (very strong) SV40 NLS.
 We identified this NES within the N-terminal unstructured region of eRF3a and confirmed its nuclear export activity by transfection assays as well (Figure 4).

-eRF3a binds also purified CRM1 in a RanGTP-dependent manner (
+eRF3a binds also purified CRM1 in a RanGTP-dependent manner (Figure 5), suggesting that the interaction is direct and not bridged by another factor.
+Due to its efficient binding from Xenopus oocyte extract to CRM1, eRF3a was classified as a ‘category A’ cargo.
+Next, we also confirmed a far lower scoring ‘category B’ candidate, namely the 1b subunit of the Arp2/3 complex, as a directly-binding, bona fide CRM1 export cargo with an NES at its extreme C-terminus.
+In the light of the rather weak CRM1-binding of Arp2/3-1b (Supplementary file 2), its NES turned out to be surprisingly strong.
+When fused to GFP, it behaved like a supraphysiological NES (Engelsma et al., 2004) and produced pronounced transport intermediates at NPCs (best visible in weakly expressing cells).
+This difference is, however, plausible in the context of the Arp2/3 complex structure (pdb 1K8K; Robinson et al., 2001), which shows this NES packing against the rest of the chain.
+The rather loose packing and high local B-factor suggest, however, that this NES region is sufficiently mobile to get transiently exposed for subsequent CRM1-binding.

 ![Figure 5.](https://cdn.elifesciences.org/articles/11466/elife-11466-fig5-v4.jpg)

 **Figure 5.:** The H14-ZZ-Sumo tagged candidate proteins ARP2/3 1b (Q6GNU1), eRF3a (Q91855), Haus1 (Q3B8L5), pRKAr2a (F7CZT8), Septin-2 (B7ZR20) were expressed in E. coli, purified, immobilised on anti-zz beads, and incubated with CRM1 in the absence or presence of RanGTP.
 Immobilised candidate proteins were released, after washing, by Sumo-protease cleavage and co-eluting materials were analysed by SDS-PAGE (Note that Septin-2 elution was less efficient than the others).
-An unfused H14-zz-Sumo module served as a negative and a fusion with a PKI-NES as a positive control for CRM1-binding.DOI: http://dx.doi.org/10.7554/eLife.11466.008
+An unfused H14-zz-Sumo module served as a negative and a fusion with a PKI-NES as a positive control for CRM1-binding.

-In total, we tested 29 candidates from
+In total, we tested 29 candidates from Xenopus, human and yeast, and validated 23 of them positive (Figures 4, 6, 7 and 8), suggesting that the majority of hits represent indeed CRM1 cargoes.
+Negative cases where, for example, the exclusively nuclear replication factor C (subunit 3) or xDDX6.
+Explanations could be an issue with NES-modulating post-translational modifications, a transport-independent interaction with CRM1 or that another subunit in a larger complex accounts for CRM1-binding.

 ![Figure 6.](https://cdn.elifesciences.org/articles/11466/elife-11466-fig6-v4.jpg)

-**Figure 6.:** Xenopus.Analysis was as in Figure 4.
+**Figure 6.:** Analysis was as in Figure 4.
 (A) Tested candidates that behave like true CRM1 cargoes: Asn-tRNA ligase (Q6DD18), LSM14b (L14BB), COP beta’ (Q7ZTR0), and Haus1 (Q3B8L5).
 (B) Tested candidates that are not CRM1 cargoes: the peroxisomal 2,4-dienoyl-CoA reductase DECR2 (Q6GR01), the RNA helicase DDX6, dynactin 6 (Q6IRC3) and the replication factor complex subunit RFC 3 (Q4QQP4).
 DDX6 had been in cargo category A, but probably requires Lsm14 (see panel A and main text) for CRM1 interaction.
 We assume an analogous scenario for DECR2.
-Dynactin 6 is in category ‘ambiguous’ and was therefore not considered a CRM1 cargo in the first place.DOI: http://dx.doi.org/10.7554/eLife.11466.009
+Dynactin 6 is in category ‘ambiguous’ and was therefore not considered a CRM1 cargo in the first place.

 ![Figure 7.](https://cdn.elifesciences.org/articles/11466/elife-11466-fig7-v4.jpg)

 **Figure 7.:** Analysis was as in Figure 4.
 UniProt identifiers correspond either to abbreviated protein names or are given in parentheses.
 (A) Positively tested CRM1 cargoes: the co-translational methionine aminopeptidase MetAP2 (MAP2), PEX5, SRP54, PEX19, the Ser-tRNA ligase (SYSC), CDC37L (CD37L), and ATG3.
-(B) The Cys-tRNA ligase (SYCC) was classified as a ‘CRM1-non-binder’ and accordingly shows a CRM1-independent nuclear exclusion.DOI: http://dx.doi.org/10.7554/eLife.11466.010
+(B) The Cys-tRNA ligase (SYCC) was classified as a ‘CRM1-non-binder’ and accordingly shows a CRM1-independent nuclear exclusion.

 ![Figure 7—figure supplement 1.](https://cdn.elifesciences.org/articles/11466/elife-11466-fig7-figsupp1-v4.jpg)

 **Figure 7—figure supplement 1.:** (A) Re-tested CRM1 non-binders, which showed a nucleocytoplasmic equilibration: the F-box only protein 7 (FBX7), the 26S proteasome non-ATPase regulatory subunit 10 (PSD10), and the Adapter molecule CRK (CRK).
 Note that leptomycin B shifted none of them to a more nuclear localization.
 Analysis was as in Figure 4.
 (B) The following proteins were tested: the m7GpppX diphosphatase (DCPS), the Cyclin-dependent kinase inhibitor 1 (CDN1A), the mesoderm induction early response protein 1(MIER1), and the Acidic leucine-rich nuclear phosphoprotein 32 family member B (AN32B).
-Note that all these proteins showed an exclusively nuclear localization already without leptomycin B treatment, which is consistent with the assumption of negligible steady state export.DOI: http://dx.doi.org/10.7554/eLife.11466.011
+Note that all these proteins showed an exclusively nuclear localization already without leptomycin B treatment, which is consistent with the assumption of negligible steady state export.

 ![Figure 8.](https://cdn.elifesciences.org/articles/11466/elife-11466-fig8-v4.jpg)

-**Figure 8.:** S. cerevisiae.Analysis was as in Figure 4 and included: the translation initiation factor eIF3j, the ribosome biogenesis factors LSG1, REI1, and ENP1, the α-subunit of the Phe-tRNA ligase (SYFA), as well the peroxisome biogenesis factor PEX19.
-This positive validation of yeast cargoes in HeLa cells also emphasises the extreme conservation of NES-recognition by CRM1.DOI: http://dx.doi.org/10.7554/eLife.11466.012
+**Figure 8.:** Analysis was as in Figure 4 and included: the translation initiation factor eIF3j, the ribosome biogenesis factors LSG1, REI1, and ENP1, the α-subunit of the Phe-tRNA ligase (SYFA), as well the peroxisome biogenesis factor PEX19.
+This positive validation of yeast cargoes in HeLa cells also emphasises the extreme conservation of NES-recognition by CRM1.

 We reasoned that the latter scenario might apply to xDDX6, which has been reported to interact with Lsm14 (isoforms a and b; Tanaka et al., 2006; Arthur et al., 2009).
 Indeed, the transfected Lsm14b-GFP fusion was exclusively cytoplasmic, but shifted upon leptomycin B treatment to a nuclear localisation.
 Given that Lsm14 had even better CRM1-binding scores than xDDX6 and that the two factors were recovered in ≈1:1 stoichiometry within the ‘CRM1+RanGTP’-bound fraction (Supplementary file 2), it is most likely that Lsm14 is the direct CRM1-binder, while xDDX6 piggybacks.
 Similar considerations will probably apply to numerous other cargo candidates that occur in complexes with other proteins.
 Supplementary files 2–4 provide the information for interpreting such cases, because they list not only the already mentioned binding-scores, but also estimate the molar ratios in which cargo candidates were recovered in the ‘CRM1+RanGTP’-bound fractions.

-## Leakage of large ‘CRM1 non-binders’ into the nucleus
+### Leakage of large ‘CRM1 non-binders’ into the nucleus

 The sheer number of CRM1 cargoes already suggests a very broad impact of this nuclear export pathway on cellular physiology.
-Yet, there is a remarkable bias towards or against individual functional categories (
+Yet, there is a remarkable bias towards or against individual functional categories (Figure 9).
+Highly abundant metabolic enzymes (including glycolytic enzymes), for example, are greatly under-represented amongst the CRM1 cargoes.
+Here, it is remarkable that many of these CRM1 non-cargoes, including enzymes that are part of large complexes, show a rather even distribution between cytoplasm and nucleus of the Xenopus oocyte without having a detectable NLS (Supplementary file 2, sheets ‘glycolysis’ and ‘metabolic enzymes’).
+This suggests that a large size alone cannot guarantee a cytoplasmic confinement.

 ![Figure 9.](https://cdn.elifesciences.org/articles/11466/elife-11466-fig9-v4.jpg)

 **Figure 9.:** (A) Panel shows a ‘density plot’ to illustrate how many unique proteins (see Figure 1D) show a given N:C partition coefficient in Xenopus oocytes.
 The yellow area covers all proteins, the blue area only proteins that belong to CRM1 cargo categories ‘A’-‘C’.
 (B–L) Density plots are analogous to (A), but each panel represents just one functional group and the curves were re-scaled to account for the smaller number of proteins in a given group.
-Functional groups were initially defined by KEGG BRITE hierarchies and then manually refined (see Supplementary file 2 for included proteins).DOI: http://dx.doi.org/10.7554/eLife.11466.013
+Functional groups were initially defined by KEGG BRITE hierarchies and then manually refined (see Supplementary file 2 for included proteins).

-## CRM1 and translation
+### CRM1 and translation

 Translation initiation factors represent the other extreme (Supplementary files 2–4, sheets ‘Translation factors’; Figure 9B). eIF2, eIF2B, eIF4B, eIF4G, eIF5 and eIF5B all behaved like high-scoring cargoes in either Xenopus, human or yeast, which coincides nicely with their complete exclusion from the nuclei of Xenopus oocytes.
 We assume that CRM1 serves here the purpose of suppressing intranuclear translation and possibly also avoiding an interference with ribosome biogenesis if translation factors bound pre-maturely to ribosomal assembly intermediates.